prashant-kikani/prashant-kikani.github.io/_posts/2019-9-19-happy-life.markdown

 Does that mean, once you achieve a goal you become happy?
 No.

 You become more eager to achieve the next one.
 There’s nothing wrong with expecting more.
-But it’s an endless loop.
-[Casinos](https://www.foxnews.com/travel/top-10-secrets-casinos-dont-want-you-to-know) in Las Vegas run on this simple human behavior.
+But it’s an endless loop. <a rel="nofollow" target="_blank" href="https://www.foxnews.com/travel/top-10-secrets-casinos-dont-want-you-to-know">Casinos</a> in Las Vegas run on this simple human behavior.

 So, what’s the solution now?